 Like the division of assets, alimony is based on equity or fairness.

 A judge would decide based on the facts of your case, the factors spelled out in the statute, and what appears to be fair.
-If you’re involved in an alimony dispute, an assertive high-asset divorce attorney from MR. Men’s Rights Divorce & Family Law of New Jersey can describe the facts in a way that’s favorable to you and articulate compelling arguments to make the difference in your dispute.
+If you’re involved in an alimony dispute, an assertive high-asset divorce attorney from Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC can describe the facts in a way that’s favorable to you and articulate compelling arguments to make the difference in your dispute.

 What Makes High-Net-Worth Divorces Different?